dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ## 6.1 Making our async code elegant with generators and promises

-Imagine that you’re a developer working at freelanceninja.com, a popular freelance ninja recruitment site enabling customers to hire ninjas for stealth missions.
+Imagine that you're a developer working at freelanceninja.com, a popular freelance ninja recruitment site enabling customers to hire ninjas for stealth missions.
 Your task is to implement a functionality that lets users get details about the highest-rated mission done by the most popular ninja.
 The data representing the ninjas, the summaries of their missions, as well as the details of the missions are stored on a remote server, encoded in JSON.
 You might write something like this:

 ```js
 try {